Pet Sematary (1989 film): Plot

 After the funeral, Rachel and Ellie leave for Chicago while Louis stays behind, ostensibly to take care of loose ends.
-Despite Pascow and Jud's warnings, Louis exhumes his son's body and buries him at the ritual site.
+Despite Pascow and Jud's warnings, Louis exhumes Gage's body and buries him at the ritual site.
 In Chicago, Pascow appears to Ellie in a dream and warns her that Louis is about to do something terrible.
-Rachel is unnerved by her daughter's dream but can only reach Jud when she calls, who tells her Louis is not home.
+Rachel is unnerved by Ellie's dream but can only reach Jud when she calls, who tells her Louis is not home.
 She decides to return to Maine, much to Jud's alarm.

-That night, the reanimated Gage returns home and steals a scalpel from his father's bag.
+That night, the reanimated Gage returns home and steals a scalpel from Louis' bag.
 He taunts Jud before murdering him.
-Rachel returns home and is lured into Jud's house by the specter of her dead sister Zelda, only to discover that she is actually seeing Gage, holding a scalpel.
-In shock and disbelief, Rachel reaches down to hug her son and he kills her.
+Rachel returns home and is lured into Jud's house by the specter of her dead sister Zelda Goldman, only to discover that she is actually seeing Gage, holding a scalpel.
+In shock and disbelief, Rachel reaches down to hug Gage and he kills her.

 Waking up from his sleep, Louis notices Gage's muddy footprints in the house and finds his scalpel missing.
-Receiving a phone call from Gage that he has "played" with Jud and Mommy, he fills three syringes with morphine and heads to Jud's house.
+Receiving a phone call from Gage that he has "played" with Jud and Rachel, he fills three syringes with morphine and heads to Jud's house.
 Encountering Church, he kills the cat with an injection before entering the house.
-Finding Jud's body under his bed, Gage taunts him further and Louis is startled by Rachel's body hanging from the attic before Gage attacks him.
+After Louis finds Jud's body under his bed, Gage taunts him further and Louis is startled by Rachel's body hanging from the attic before Gage attacks him.

 After a brief battle, Louis overpowers Gage and injects him with the morphine syringe.
 He then lights Jud's house on fire, leaving it to burn as he carries Rachel's body to the burial ground.
 Pascow appears and warns Louis not to "make it worse", but Louis, grief-stricken to the point of insanity, believes that he waited too long when he buried Gage, but burying Rachel "will work this time".

-That night, Rachel returns to Louis and the couple embrace.
+That night, Rachel returns to Louis and they embrace.
 Rachel takes a large knife from the counter, and the screen cuts to black before Louis screams.